Bún Sườn Dọc Mùng Recipe

 • Tongs: Used for handling hot ingredients, such as cooked pork ribs or elephant ear stalks.

-• Food prep gloves: Used to protect the hands when handling hot or sharp ingredients or when needing to maintain cleanliness.
+• Food prep gloves: Used to protect the hands when handling hot or sharp ingredients or maintaining cleanliness.

 Soup Ladle